aubreyhayes47/method_i/backend/scene/README.md

   ends.
 - `SCENE_MAX_DURATION_SECONDS` sets a timeout for the entire scene.

+## Scene Conclusion

+`ScenePipeline` stops generating turns when any of the following occur:

+- The turn limit defined by `SCENE_MAX_TURNS` is reached.
+- Total run time exceeds `SCENE_MAX_DURATION_SECONDS`.
+- An external controller issues a manual stop.

+The `run_scene` helper reports which condition ended the scene so callers can log or react to it.

 ## Error Handling
 - Timeouts or transport errors trigger a retry with exponential backoff.
 - Malformed JSON from the LLM is logged and ignored for that turn, preserving the previous scene state.